peterkhe1999/CheatSheet/OSEP/README.md

 What happens when a file path is supplied to a Win32 API?

 When directory separators are used as a part of the file path, they are converted to canonical form.
-Specifically, forward slashes ("/") will be converted to backward slashes ("\").
-This is also known as **file path normalization**.
+Forward slashes ("/") will be converted to backward slashes ("\") => **file path normalization**.

-If we provide SpoolSample with an arbitrary pipe name containing a forward slash after the hostname ("appsrv01/test"), the spooler service will not interpret it correctly and it will append the default name "pipe\spoolss" to our own path before processing it.
+If we provide SpoolSample with an arbitrary pipe name containing a forward slash after the hostname ("`appsrv01/test`"), the spooler service will not interpret it correctly and it will append the default name "`pipe\spoolss`" to our own path before processing it.
 This effectively bypasses the path validation and the resulting path ("appsrv01/test\pipe\spoolss") is then normalized before the spooler service attempts to send a print object change notification message to the client.

 This pipe name differs from the default one used by the print spooler service, and we can register it in order to simulate a print client.